 Investor Tax Credits and Entrepreneurship: Evidence from U.S. States

-Angel investor tax credits are used globally to spur high-growth entrepreneurship.
-Exploiting the staggered implementation of these tax credits in 31 U.S. states, we find that while they increase angel investment, they have no significant effect on entrepreneurial activity.
-Tax credits induce entry by inexperienced, local investors and are often used by insiders.
-A survey of 1,411 angel investors suggests that a “home run” investing approach alongside coordination and information frictions explain low take-up among experienced investors.
-The results contrast with evidence that direct subsidies to firms have large positive effects, raising concerns about using investor subsidies to promote entrepreneurship.
+Abstract Angel investor tax credits are used globally to spur high-growth entrepreneurship.
+Exploiting their staggered implementation in 31 U.S. states, we find that they increase angel investment yet have no significant impact on entrepreneurial activity.
+Two mechanisms explain these results: Crowding out of alternative financing and low sensitivity of professional investors to tax credits.
+With a large-scale survey and a stylized model, we show that low responsiveness among professional angels may reflect the fat-tailed return distributions that characterize high-growth startups.
+The results contrast with evidence that direct subsidies to firms have positive effects, raising concerns about promoting entrepreneurship with investor subsidies.

 Keywords: entrepreneurship, investor tax credit, angel financing, government subsidy